 I have a confession: I’m a hanger freak.
 You know that scene in Mommie Dearest, the classic 1981 film starring Faye Dunaway as a terrifyingly overbearing Joan Crawford who goes berserk on her daughter for having wire hangers in her closet?
 (Here it is, in case you have no idea what I’m talking about.)
 Yeah, that’s me.

 I hate wire hangers.
-I loathe them—nay, I despise them with every fibre of my being.
+I loathe them—nay, I despise them with every fiber of my being.
 It borders on an actual phobia.
-When I’m in the presence of a wire hanger (like when I pick up my dry-cleaning, or perhaps while shopping), I recoil as a vampire does from the harsh rays of the morning sun.
+When I’m in the presence of a wire hanger (like when I pick up my dry cleaning, or perhaps while shopping), I recoil as a vampire does from the harsh rays of the morning sun.
 I wasn’t always this way, though.
 It took me a while to figure out that a single wire hanger—and, even worse, a multitude of them—can actually have a very negative impact on your life.
 Here’s my tale.